beranidigital/laravel-trend/README.md

     ->average('weight');
 ```

+If you don't specify a date range, the package will automatically determine the range based on the interval you've
+chosen.

 ## Starting a trend

 You must either start a trend using `::model()` or `::query()`.
 The difference between the two is that using `::query()` allows you to add additional filters, just like you're used to using eloquent.
 Using `::model()` will just consume it as it is.